CarlSargunar/Umbraco-Docker/Instructions_1_Linux_Mac.md

 ### Now Run the site

-This will also create the database as a LocalDB
+This will also connect to the database container we previously created.

     dotnet run --project UmbDock

 In the output you willl see which port the site is running on.
 You should be able to browse to that site on any browser.
 You need to complete this step so that the databases are created.

-### Test the site still works

-At this point you can run the local site again, but it will talk to the Database container rather than the local DB

-    dotnet run --project UmbDock

-As before, the command will display which port should be used to browse for the site.

 ## 3 - Convert the website into a container